 Successful completion of the finance and accounting course provides the highest level of exemptions, covering a total of 9 foundation papers, for students who are already considering obtaining a professional accounting certification, such as the acca (association of chartered certified accountants).

 Whether you want to move into auditing, financial reporting, management accounting or financial services, this could be the course for you.
 You’ll develop subject-specific skills alongside important transferable skills like communication, enterprise, problem-solving and quantitative analysis.

 The course syllabus has also been carefully designed to combine both theoretical and practical aspects of finance and accountancy.
-This enables students to gain an excellent grounding in accounting and finance tools and techniques, together with the wider understanding and real-world insights required by all finance professionals.
+Students acquire practical knowledge of finance and accounting fields and essential tools and techniques through real-world content, preparing them with the abilities and skills desired by potential employers.

 Full details of ACCA Exemptions below;